Greg Tylka headshot

 • Nematologist

-Dr. Greg Tylka is a Morrill Professor in the Department of Plant Pathology and Microbiology at Iowa State University with extension and research responsibilities for management of plant-parasitic nematodes.
-Dr. Tylka was born and raised in southwestern Pennsylvania, just outside of Pittsburgh.
+Dr. Greg Tylka is a Morrill Professor in the Department of Plant Pathology, Entomology, and Microbiology at Iowa State University with extension and research responsibilities for management of plant-parasitic nematodes.
+Dr. Tylka was born and raised in southwestern Pennsylvania, about 40 miles southeast of Pittsburgh.
 He attended California University of Pennsylvania, where he earned his bachelor's degree and master's degree in biology.
 He then attended the University of Georgia, where he earned his doctoral degree in plant pathology.
 Dr. Tylka joined Iowa State University in February 1990.

 Contact